mako-taco/dipstick/README.md

 ## Core Concepts

-### Modules
+### Containers

-Modules are the core building blocks of Dipstick.
+Containers are the core building blocks of Dipstick.
 They allow you to bind implementations to types that are used throughout your project.
-An instance of a module is akin to a "scope" in other DI frameworks -- the module instance will hold references to [reusable bindings](https://github.com/mako-taco/dipstick/edit/main/README.md#reusable-bindings) and [static bindings](https://github.com/mako-taco/dipstick/edit/main/README.md#static-bindings).
-To create a module, export a type alias to `dip.Module`, and define its bindings:
+An instance of a container is akin to a "scope" in other DI frameworks -- the container instance will hold references to [reusable bindings](https://github.com/mako-taco/dipstick/edit/main/README.md#reusable-bindings) and [static bindings](https://github.com/mako-taco/dipstick/edit/main/README.md#static-bindings).
+To create a container, export a type alias to `Container`, and define its bindings:

 ```typescript
 import { dip } from 'dipstick';